lukstafi/ppx_minidebug/README.md

 ### Navigating large logs

-The `Flushing` logs enable [VS Code Log Inspector](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
-In the future, `ppx_minidebug` will have native flame graphs in the HTML output (issue #19).
-The best option to navigate large logs is to use the HTML backend with foldable trees and `elapsed_times` set.
-Unlike with the Markdown backend, HTML browsers can render really large files, and flame graphs will make this option even better.
+In the future, `ppx_minidebug` will have native flame graphs in the HTML output (issue #19), which will then serve as a "table of contents" for the logs.
+Currently the best option to navigate large logs is to use the HTML backend with foldable trees and `elapsed_times` set.
+Unlike with the Markdown backend, HTML browsers can render really large files.

 Example: